 Instead of answering question after question, the 8-year-old set out to do something not many adults have done: write a book.

-“Sometimes I am different than my class,” Thomas, now 9, told The Mighty, “and I wanted them to understand autism.”
+“Sometimes I am different than my class,” Thomas told The Mighty, “and I wanted them to understand autism.”

 A year later, with the help of his grandmother, he published “The Autistic Turtle.”

 In the book, an autistic turtle named Henry explains the ins and outs of autism to his friends.
 Thomas used the real names of his classmates, which he says thrilled them.
 He wants other autistic children who read the book to “know how different and cool we are.”

 To write the book, Thomas would articulate how he saw the story and his grandmother would type it out.
 This all occurred while his grandmother received chemotherapy for stage 3 breast cancer.

 “It was a complete blessing to watch the two of them work through the process,” Thomas’ mother, Tiffany Morrow, told The Mighty.
 “He would stand on his head, flip on the floor, pace and run all over the house and swing on her four poster bed, and she would sit in the middle on her laptop, and they would hash out the chapters one by one.”

 Thomas received his autism diagnosis when he was 2 and a half years old.
 His mom says, at the time, she’d never have imagined him doing something like this.
 He proved preconceived notions wrong.
 Morrow says she’s a better person from raising a neurodiverse son.
 She hopes parents new to this journey will ultimately accept the diagnosis.